tesla/book-tycho/en/01-introduction/01-chapter1.md

 As shown in the following picture (TO FILL ref to files.png), beside the source code, the example contains three relevant files:

--   The OSGi Manifest.mf, which captures the dependencies of the bundle being built.
+-   The OSGi MANIFEST.MF, which captures the dependencies of the bundle being built.

 -   The build.properties, which describes the set of files that will be